IoT and ITSM: smarter asset management for better service delivery

 When modern ITSM platforms integrate with IoT-enabled devices and monitoring systems, IT teams gain a more proactive way to manage hardware assets, reduce service disruption, and improve operational efficiency.
 At the same time, business leaders gain better insight into asset performance, maintenance needs, and risk exposure.

-If your organization wants to move beyond reactive support and toward smarter service operations, this is a strategic place to start.
+If your organization wants to move beyond reactive support and toward smarter service operations, the integration of IoT and ITSM is a strategic place to start.

 Why IoT integration matters for asset management

-Connected devices and sensors can continuously send operational data such as health status, temperature, power conditions, usage patterns, location, and connectivity issues.
-When that data is connected to an ITSM platform, it can trigger actions instead of just sitting in a monitoring tool.
+Connected devices and sensors continuously send operational data: health status, temperature, power conditions, usage patterns, location, and connectivity alerts.
+When that data feeds into an ITSM platform, it can trigger concrete actions within service workflows instead of just sitting in a monitoring tool.

-This creates a more intelligent model for smart asset management, where IT teams are not just documenting assets but actively managing their performance and service impact.
+This creates a smarter model for IT asset management, where teams are not just documenting assets but actively managing their performance and service impact.

 How IoT and ITSM work together